PyVISA is a frontend to the VISA library. It runs on Python 3.6+.

 $ pip install -U pyvisa

 In order for PyVISA to work, you need to have a suitable backend.
 PyVISA includes a backend that wraps the National Instruments’s VISA library.
 However, you need to download and install the library yourself (See NI-VISA Installation).
 There are multiple VISA implementations from different vendors.
-PyVISA is tested only against National Instruments’s VISA and Keysight IO Library Suite which can both be downloaded for free (you do not need a development environment only the driver library).
+PyVISA is tested against National Instruments’s VISA and Keysight IO Library Suite which can both be downloaded for free (you do not need a development environment only the driver library).

 PyVISA works with 32- and 64- bit Python and can deal with 32- and 64-bit VISA libraries without any extra configuration.
 What PyVISA cannot do is open a 32-bit VISA library while running in 64-bit Python (or the other way around).